 I am on the waitlist and I see that there is an available space in a different lab/tutorial.
 How do I switch to the tutorial/lab?

 You must drop yourself from the waitlist and re-enrol in the course.
 Before you enrol, make sure that there is no waitlist in the tutorial/lab.
 If there is no waitlist, you should be able to enrol in it.
 However, if there is a waitlist, you will be placed in the waitlist.
 This is to ensure that students are enrolled on a first-come, first-served basis.

 I'm trying to enroll in an MBB course but it says I don't meet the prerequisites.
 I have completed the prerequisite course(s), why can't I enroll?

-Where do I get ISS information and forms?
+Where do I get Directed Research (formerly ISS) information and forms?

-You can find information about ISS on our Honours Program page, listed under Degree Programs.
+You can find information about Directed Research on our Honours Program page, listed under Degree Programs.